yOUcash Trading 0% Higher Over Last 7 Days (YOUC)

-yOUcash (YOUC) traded 0% lower against the dollar during the 1 day period ending at 12:00 PM Eastern on October 3rd.
-In the last seven days, yOUcash has traded up 0% against the dollar. yOUcash has a market capitalization of $4.90 billion and approximately $222,499.00 worth of yOUcash was traded on exchanges in the last day.
-One yOUcash coin can currently be bought for about $0.45 or 0.00002297 BTC on cryptocurrency exchanges.
+yOUcash (YOUC) traded down 0% against the US dollar during the 24 hour period ending at 9:00 AM Eastern on October 5th.
+During the last week, yOUcash has traded up 0% against the US dollar. yOUcash has a total market cap of $4.66 billion and $222,499.00 worth of yOUcash was traded on exchanges in the last 24 hours.
+One yOUcash coin can currently be purchased for $0.42 or 0.00002127 BTC on popular exchanges.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.